Chip Design For Wearables

 Examples of chip design for wearables

-Example 3: Fitbit's Custom Wearable Chips
+Example 3: Medical Wearable Chip Design

 Step-by-step guide to chip design for wearables

-Tips for chip design for wearables
+Tips for do's and don'ts in chip design for wearables

 Do'sDon'ts